mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A "basic" credential is a bare assertion of an identity, without any additional information.
 The format of the encoded identity is defined by the application.

-For an X.509 credential, each entry in the chain represents a single DER-encoded X.509 certificate.
+For an X.509 credential, each entry in the `certificates` field represents a single DER-encoded X.509 certificate.
 The chain is ordered such that the first entry (chain[0]) is the end-entity certificate.
 The public key encoded in the `subjectPublicKeyInfo` of the end-entity certificate MUST be identical to the